An official website of the United States government

 Property Transfer

-Today, the Village of Rantoul has attracted tenants in the fields of transportation and education, including Lincoln’s ChalleNGe, an intensive, highly structured, alternative educational environment run by the Illinois National Guard and designed to give at-risk youth a new start at becoming contributing members of their community.
+Today, the Village of Rantoul has attracted tenants in the fields of transportation, manufacturing, and education, including Lincoln’s ChalleNGe, an intensive, highly structured, alternative educational environment run by the Illinois National Guard and designed to give at-risk youth a new start at becoming contributing members of their community.
 The former base is also home to the University of Illinois Advanced Transportation and Research Engineering Laboratory, or ATREL, one of the leading transportation research facilities in the nation.

-Proposed Plan Public Comment Period
+Public Comment Period Open Now!